openvinotoolkit/model_server/demos/real_time_stream_analysis/python/README.md

 OpenVINO Model Server can receive video frames either in an array format or in binary encoded format.
 When data in array format is received, model server can read and pass it as-is to the OpenVINO engine.
 When data in binary encoded format is received, model server needs to convert it to array format first.

-Using binary input feautre puts conversion burden on the model server, but the amount of data exchanged between the client and server is smaller.
+Using binary input feature puts conversion burden on the model server, but the amount of data exchanged between the client and server is smaller.
 This can have a particularly big impact for models with large input.

 Depending on the location of stream analysis app and the model server in your deployment, you may consider setting `binary_input` flag and make the application send binary encoded data to OpenVINO Model Server.
 Consider that when your model has large input, the stream speed is really fast or the network between stream analysis app and model server is a bottleneck.